Painting - watercolours

 Image - Golders Hill Park: Chris Baker

-Delighted that one of my Portmeirion paintings has been selected for the Sunday Times Watercolour Competition 2017.
-It is at the Mall Galleries in September from 18th - 24th and then on tour until March.
+Delighted that one of my Portmeirion paintings was selected for the Sunday Times Watercolour Competition 2017.
+It was at the Mall Galleries in September from 18th - 24th and then on tour until March.

 You can see the painting by clicking on my Wordpress site link.
 And it's on the screen inside!

 I've set up a Facebook page - please take a look click: Facebook. ... and do visit our website to see more.

 The latest page has information about our stall at the Highgate fair in June.

 Interested in painting?
 Have time to develop your interest?

 Maybe you have more time on your hands.
 But if you aren't working full time you have a fantastic opportunity to really enjoy your freer time.
 Just think - artists don't usually retire!